 The best Art Deco buildings in SOBE

 The Art Deco Historic District is located on Miami Beach between 5th Street and 23rd Street, along Ocean Drive, Collins Avenue, and Washington Avenue.
-It is a popular Spring Break and tourist area, a district that people can show off their expensive cars, and where many famous nightspots, bars, and restaurants are located!
+It is a popular Spring Break and tourist area, a district where people can show off their expensive cars, and where many famous nightspots, bars, and restaurants are located!
 SoBe is also home to several famous sites, including Gianni Versace’s former oceanfront mansion, where he was murdered and it’s now turned into a hotel.
-The Fontainebleau hotel, a cultural and architectural icon where the James Bond Movie “Goldfinger” was shot.
+The Fontainebleau hotel is a cultural and architectural icon where the James Bond Movie “Goldfinger” was shot.

 The Miami Beach Post Office

 Designed by Howard Lovewell, the post office was built in 1937 with a mural painted by Charles Hardman in 1941.
 The three-paneled building was a fine example of Depression Moderne.
-Given the subtle design from the exterior, the tall, circular lobby with a cone-shaped roof is an eye-catching feature.
+Given the subtle design of the exterior, the tall, circular lobby with a cone-shaped roof is an eye-catching feature.
 The rotunda is topped by a decorative cupola.
 Check out the paintings in the lobby, and the gold-colored brass mailboxes, it is still in service until this day.

 The Webster Miami is a fashion house with seven boutiques, with a number of designer brands.
 It was designed by Henry Hohauser and was completed in 1939.
 This particular South Beach flagship store has floor space of over 20,000 square feet.
 The building has an easily recognized pastel pink and green color palette, and it’s an Art Deco classic.